 Stormwater threatens these water resources when rain or melting snow cannot infiltrate into the ground and flows across impervious surfaces like roads, parking lots, and rooftop.
-In 2019, Red Wing received over 40 inches precipitation, making it yet again, one of the wettest years on record.
+Climate change is affecting Red Wing with more frequent and intense precipitation events.
 This equates to millions of gallons of water falling on human-altered surfaces that change the natural flow of the precipitation.
 Stormwater picks up pollutants like trash, chemicals, bacteria, sediment, nutrients, and leaf litter that flow directly into our surrounding water bodies.
 These pollutants degrade our water bodies and cause fish consumption advisories, poor water quality, excess algae, and uninhabitable ecosystems for sensitive species.
-2019 also saw very significant flooding, which also picks up stormwater pollutants.